Eclalang/LearnEcla/HowToStart/ReadMe.md

 ### Example
 Here we want to print our variable `str`.
 To do so we will use the function `print` from the library console.
 ![img.png](img/print.png)
-If you execute the program `print.ecla`, it will print the value of the variable str in your terminal like this :
+If you try to run this program : `Ecla .\HowToStart\print.ecla`, it will print the value of the variable str in your terminal like this :
 ![img.png](img/printresult.png)
 Well done you did your first Hello, World! in Ecla!
 _Here we printed the value of a variable, but you can also print a value directly._